sclorg/s2i-ruby-container/README.md

     ```
     $ git clone --recursive https://github.com/sclorg/s2i-ruby-container.git
     $ cd s2i-ruby-container
-    $ make build TARGET=centos7 VERSION=2.3
+    $ make build TARGET=centos7 VERSIONS=2.3
     ```

-**Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all provided versions of Ruby.**
+**Notice: By omitting the `VERSIONS` parameter, the build/test action will be performed on all provided versions of Ruby.**